camillarinciari-polimi/Design-Document/README.md

 ---

-### ✅ Documents
+### Documents
 `Documents/` must contain:
 - Game description used on itch.io
 - Final version of the **Game Design Document**

 ---

-## 📦 Additional Material
+## Additional Material
 This repository includes reference folders (screenshots, arcade cabin logos, asset sources).
 Students may add more supporting material if useful.

 ---

-## 🎮 About the Game
+## About the Game
-*(Add a brief description of your game here — 2–4 lines)*
-Example:
-> *Free the Blob!* is a puzzle-platform game where players help a trapped blob escape a mysterious lab by bending physics, solving challenges, and discovering its hidden past.
+*Trapped in a lab, born to escape.
+Free the Blob home!
+Blob is a strange alien mass accidentally brought to life by a reckless scientist.
+Now trapped inside their laboratory, it must escape through interdimensional portals to find its way home. *
 ---

-## 👥 Team
+## Team
-*(Add your names here)*

----

-## 📬 Contact
-For course-related support, refer to the official VGD&D communications channels.
+*Team Leader* Camilla Rinciari
+*Member 1* Jiazi Wang
+*Member 2* Hao Xiao
+*Member 3* Kamila Mammadova

 ---